 Chapter 8: Watch out for the hard sell on...

 To compensate for lower profits on headline mortgage rates, some lenders have upped prices on associated insurance products.
 This chapter tells you the insurance policies you may face the hard sell on, what you should expect to pay, and how to find the cheapest products.

 Chapter 9: First-time buyers' quick Q&A

 Will the lender lend on your property?
 What paperwork will you need to get together?
 How long should you get your mortgage to run for, and why is the APR useless?
 This chapter covers the answers to these and more questions you may have about buying your first home.

 It's the end of the guide, but not the end of the mortgage journey.
 You'll need to monitor your mortgage, like you would with any financial product.
 Be on the lookout for good deals, especially if you need to remortgage in a few years.

-The guide is sponsored by fees-free mortgage broker London & Country.
+The reason we're able to offer this guide for free is because it is sponsored by fees-free mortgage broker London & Country.
 But don't worry, it has no influence on the content, which purely depends on our view of the best way to get the cheapest mortgage deal you can.

 The guide's written with complete editorial independence and it's purely focused on finding you the best deal.
 This was something we made sure was in the contract with London & Country.

 Having said that, L&C isn't stupid.
 We've independently listed it as one of the top brokers for several years now (see the Cheap Mortgage Finding guide) so it had a pretty good idea it wouldn't come out too badly.